Wednesday, November 14, 2018

 I had already sent out invitations, bought my dress, and booked a church.
 We had gone through intensive (and expensive) marriage prep together.
 And we were living together in an apartment that I had spent hundreds of dollars to furnish and make our home.

-Miraculously, though we came close, we never had sex, though we shared a bed and committed various sins of impurity that I shall not mention here.
+Miraculously, though we came close, we never had sex, though we often shared a bed and committed various sins of impurity that I shall not mention here.
 I am a Catholic.
 I try to take my faith seriously.
 And I am here to warn you that living with your significant other before marriage is a death knell for your relationship.
 I know; I went through it all.

 Now, I am sure there are some couples out there who live together, make it work somehow, and eventually get married.
 And I’m sure that most couples who cohabitate before marriage intend to get married eventually.
 But there are many more couples out there—I’m sure you know a few yourself—who are just living together with no clear goal of marriage.
 Why buy the cow when you can get the milk for free?

-It goes without a doubt that cohabitation was the most efficient and easiest option we had at the time.
+Cohabitation was the most efficient and easiest option we had at the time.
 We didn’t have to pay rent for two separate places, I could get away from my annoying housemates, and we could both start preparing for our future married life together.
 It made so much sense then, and I knew I was going to marry him anyway, so why not?
 Not to mention that everybody else was doing it.
 Which doesn’t make it necessarily right, but it does make you wonder sometimes if you’re the only fool missing out on something.

 So why not live together?
 What’s stopping you?
 That damn Catholic church, that’s what.
 Spoiling all our fun.
 Trying to suppress our healthy sexual desires with rules and regulations.
 Forcing God into my bedroom where He doesn’t belong.